 Color Factory environment settings

-By clicking Color Factory in the console tree and choosing the Process Environment tab, you may set certain advanced options governing the way the Color Factory kernel operates.
+In Color Factory Settings, select Global Options in the console tree and open the Process Environment tab to set certain advanced options governing how Color Factory operates.

 Color Management engine